This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 Here’s an impressive cocktail that’s as sophisticated as it is stunning: the Japanese Slipper!
-This bright green drink makes your eye brows raise on first sip.
+This bright green drink will raise your eyebrows at the first sip.
 It’s perfectly balanced between sweet and sour, with notes of melon and citrus.
-Don’t let the electric green color fool you: it’s not overly sweet or artificial tasting.
-It’s just darn delicious.
-Alex and I originally bought Midori, a Japanese melon liqueur, to try out the famous Midori Sour.
-But let us tell you: the Japanese Slipper is just as good (or better?).
+Don’t let the electric green color fool you — it’s not overly sweet or artificial tasting.
+It’s just delicious.

 • Midori liqueur